The very poor and very wealthy

 Brazil has abject poverty.
 You see it when you are driving through the streets of Sao Paulo.
 During the day kids disappear in and out of rundown buildings.
 Street after street there sit’s dilapidated buildings.
 At night, you see people huddled around fires made in front of the buildings they call home.
 There is no electricity for many of them.
 Only a couple kilometers away is Sao Caetano do Sul, the richest city in all of Brazil.

-It doesnt take much time to realize that Jose Carlos da S. Pinheiro Neto, General Motors do Brasil, Vice President is passionate about his job.
+It doesn’t take much time to realize that Jose Carlos da S. Pinheiro Neto, General Motors do Brasil, Vice President is passionate about his job.
 Jose (Joe-say, not Ho-say like in Spanish) Pinheiro Neto (the third), has worked with General Motors do Brazil for 35 years.
 General Motors and Bosch created flex-fuel vehicles and showed them to Brazil.
 Pinheiro knew that this vehicle was needed; it would allow the customer to choose the fuel that fit their needs.
 Pinheiro is Brazilian, he speaks Portuguese, he used to be in Government Affairs for General Motors do Brasil.
 And he is a lawyer.
 With all that it still took almost 5 years to work a deal with the government to get flex-fuel vehicles into Brazil and a tax incentive in place.
-Currently, 30 percent of a cars price is taxes.
-There are incentives on the anything above the 1.0 liter vehicles.
+Currently, 30 percent of the car’s price is taxes.
+There are incentives for anything above the 1.0-liter vehicles.

 According to McElroy the saying in Brazil is, “Brazil is the country of the future and always will be”.
 Political unrest has kept this saying prevalent, but according to the IMF Managing Director Rodrigo de Rato, “the excellent track record of policy management by the Brazilian authorities has provided the basis for the consolidation of market confidence, the sustained improvement of macroeconomic performance, and an improvement in the profile of domestic as well as external debt.”

-Brazil continues to sew all the pieces of their coat together.
-They cant finish that coat without sewing all the pieces together.
+Brazil continues to sew all the pieces of its coat together.
+They can’t finish that coat without sewing all the pieces together.